rbuurma/rise-2017/Assignments/Rise_assignment_5.md

 5. Add your own questions.

-6. Write another paragraph or two for Known about the most interesting things you have found and tentative conclusions you might draw from your work in this section.
+6. Write a few more paragraphs for Known about the most interesting things you have found and tentative conclusions you might draw from your work in this section.

-#### Step 3: ARTEMIS
+#### Step 3: Post

-This very brief last step asks you to look at a few simple built-in text analysis tools for a the ECCO corpus, in order to think about what you can learn from them and what you can't.

-1. The first thing we must do is select the relevant subsection of the ECCO corpus to work on.
-Go to the ECCO main page and click on the orange ARTEMIS box in the upper-righthand corner.
-Go to "advanced search," leave the search box blank, select only the ECCO database, and narrow by the time period of your choice (1700-1800?
-1750-1800?
-1770-1800?).
-On the results page, narrow the lefthand "subject" facet to "English fiction."
-(Hey, how does ARTEMIS know what documents are "English fiction"?
-Good question!
-Ideas?)

-2. Under "analyse results," explore "term clusters" (read the explanation for how these are created) and play with "term frequency."
-What can you learn about the collection of texts you selected in your search through using these two tools?
-What happens if you change the collection of texts you search for and analyze?
-And what text with what applied algorithm is generating the "term frequency"?

-3. Write a final short paragraph about anything you have discovered using ARTEMIS, and/or the (significant) limits of ARTEMIS for large-scale text analysis.

-Post your paragraphs to Known with #Exercise5 #bibliography and any other relevant tags.
+Post your 4-5 paragraphs to Known with #Exercise5 #bibliography and any other relevant tags.

 ### Remember

-This is the first iteration of this assignment; if you run into bugs or other difficulties, please let me know.
+This is the second iteration of this assignment; if you run into bugs or other difficulties, please let me know.

 ### Acknowledgements